halcyonicSoul22/NetworkWalks-Internship-Week2-Cybersecurity-Recon-OSINT/README.md

 Researched publicly exposed security-camera resources as part of the assigned cybersecurity research exercise.

-The exercise helped demonstrate how improperly secured devices and publicly indexed resources can become discoverable through search engines.
+The exercise demonstrated how improperly secured devices and publicly indexed resources can become discoverable through search engines.

 > Sensitive camera URLs and target information are intentionally **not published in this repository**.